connotext reference

 submenus

-Nested submenus can be created by reference to a nested list, or inline by appending a menu element to a menu item.
-The item text then becomes the title of the submenu.
+Nested submenus are inferred by reference to a nested list, or inline by specifying a menu element as a menu item.

 files